Quarterly cost: £150

 UKGPL Rules

-Introduction League Scoring Technical Sporting Etiquette Pit Stops Penalty Guidelines
+Introduction Structure Scoring Game On-Line Etiquette Penalty Guidelines

 Racing Etiquette

-• If an overtaking driver has any part of their car beside another as they enter a corner, the driver being overtaken should not move across; they should give the overtaking car room and go through the corner side by side, or let them through into the corner and try to re-take them at the exit.
+6. If an overtaking driver has any part of their car beside another as they enter a corner (known as overlap), the driver being overtaken should not move across; they should give the overtaking car room and go through the corner side by side, or let them through into the corner and try to re-take them at the exit.
+Drivers must learn to judge overlap without being able to actually see the opposition, this requires an understanding of the limited visibility provided by the mirrors.
+As described here.

 • Take the stop and go penalty.